nigelgbanks/yui/README.md

-yui-uploader
+YUI Drupal Wrapper
 ============

-A Drupal module wrapper for the yui-uploader.
+A Drupal module wrapper for the Yahoo YUI javascript Library.
+Only supports YUI versions 3.0 and up.